joshBeals/SurePay/README.md

 # SurePay
-A payment Ppatform for students to pay their departmental fees
+A payment patform for students to pay their departmental fees